 Categories

 View from Westminster: My regular Daily Echo column

 I truly value local journalism and our freedom of the press, so I was delighted, and very grateful, to be asked by the Daily Echo to write a regular column.
-Here’s my latest article, where I look back on my first year as the MP for Southampton Test…
+Here’s my latest article, where I discuss the run-up to recess, Southern Water, crime and how I’ll be spending summer in Southampton…

+Categories